Glenda Rosalie Rasmussen

 In 1995, the Rasmussens moved to College Place, Washington, where he directed the choral program at Walla Walla College, now University, and she taught as an adjunct instructor in piano at the college and was music teacher at the nearby Milton SDA School in Oregon.
 She also assisted in teaching elementary music methods at the college and frequently served as an accompanist.

-At the end of that year, they accepted an invitation to teach at Pacific Union College where Bruce is director of the college choral program and teaches voice and organ and Rosalie is Director of the Paulin Center for the Creative Arts.
+At the end of that year, they accepted an invitation to teach at Pacific Union College where Bruce was director of the college choral program and taught voice and organ until 2016 and Rosalie was Director of the Paulin Center for the Creative Arts until 2017.
+They accepted positions at Wisconsin Academy in 2017

 Sources: Professional resume, personal knowledge.